 Mental illness refers to a wide range of mental health conditions – disorders that affect your mood, thinking and behaviour.
 For example depression, anxiety disorders, bipolar disorder, schizophrenia, eating disorders, PTSD and addictive behaviours.

 We all experience ups and downs in our mental health: at times we may feel really down and low, other times we may feel happy and balanced.
 A mental illness is when ongoing signs and symptoms cause frequent stress and affect your ability to function.
+It can influence the way you think, feel, behave and/or relate to others.

 What to look out for